What is the cost of losing an employee?

 First, it is crucial for the financial health of companies to be able to attract and retain talent.

 Several substantial surveys such as MIT’s newest ‘Toxic Culture Is Driving The Great Resignation’ reveal that currently more than 40% of all employees are contemplating leaving their job.

 Still, it is difficult to ascertain the exact loss.
-But some studies point out that every time a workplace substitutes a full-time employee, the cost is an average of 50% of the employee’s annual salary.
+But some studies point out that every time a workplace loses a full-time employee, the cost is an average of 50% of the employee’s annual salary.

 However, this is merely the directly measurable costs.
-If you count the indirect costs in the form of lost production, cooperation difficulties and similar issues, the picture appears much scarier.
+If you count the indirect costs in the form of lost production, cooperation difficulties and similar issues, the picture appears much scarier!

 Having worked as HR Director for many years, I can say that, in HR, we know that losing an employee isn’t only about the money!
 Losing a great talent cannot only be traced in an Excel sheet, but has substantial consequences for the unity of the team in terms of cooperation, broken friendships and a psychologically bad work environment.

-The most important number for HR
+The most important metric for HR: employee turnover rate

+The most crucial metric for HR.
 Because it is costly to lose one’s employees.
 No question about it.

 And why is that?
 There are often two reasons.